 Compost and Waste Reduction

 Dining Services secured a Hobart WastePro 1200 pulper in 2008 with the help of a Hobart Center for Foodservice Sustainability grant.
-This equipment is used to prepare refuse (food, napkins and paper products) for composting by extracting water and reduce waste volume by nearly 88 percent.
-The equipment also recycles water, allowing for nearly 95 percent of reclaimed water to be reused within the system.
+The pulper grinds food waste, napkins, and paper products into composting-ready material.
+The pulper system extracts water and reduces waste volume by nearly 88 percent while recycling water, allowing for nearly 95 percent of reclaimed water to be reused within the system.

 Energy Saving Equipment